Enjoy a safer retirement, one step

 |Minimum Deposit||$5.
 If you open a IRA with $500, or your balance reaches that level, you can select a fixed term (listed above) and earn higher rates.|

-- Individuals age 50 and older may make a "catch-up" contribution of $1,000 for the 2007 and later tax years.
-The maximum contribution a person age 50 or older may make for the 2013 tax year is $6,500.
+- IRA holders who will be age 50 can make an additional catch-up contribution for the tax year in which they attain age 50 and any year thereafter.
+The maximum contribution a person age 50 or older may make for the 2015 tax year is $6,500.

 - May be subject to a CEFCU withdrawal penalty based on the terms of the IRA.